-- 30. The said judgment of NCDRC was also upheld by the hon'ble Supreme Court vide its judgement dated 14.12.2020 passed in the civil appeal filed by DLF against the order of NCDRC.
-The authority earlier, in view of the provisions of the Act in a number of complaints decided in favour of promoters observed that holding charges are payable by the allottee.
-However, in the light of the recent judgement of the NCDRC and hon'ble Apex Court, the authority concurring with the view taken therein decides that a developer/ promoter/ builder cannot levy holding charges on a homebuyer/allottee as it does not suffer any loss on account of the allottee taking possession at a later date. - 31.
-As far as holding charges are concerned, the developer having received the sale consideration has nothing to lose by holding possession of the allotted flat except that it would be required to maintain the apartment which it would be legally entitled to claim common maintenance charges from an allottee after the expiry of statutory period of 2 months after offer of possession as per the provisions of section 19(10) of the Act, 2016.
+28. The said judgment of NCDRC was also upheld by the Hon'ble Supreme Court vide its judgement dated 14.12.2020 passed in the civil appeal filed by DLF against the order of NCDRC.
+The authority earlier, in view of the provisions of the Rules, 2017 in a number of complaints decided in favour of promoters observed that holding charges are payable by the allottee.
+However, in the light of the recent judgement of the NCDRC and hon'ble Apex Court, the authority concurring with the view taken therein decides that a developer/ promoter/ builder cannot levy holding charges on a homebuyer/allottee as it does not suffer any loss on account of the allottee taking possession at a later date even due to an ongoing court case.

+- 29. As far as holding charges are concerned, the developer having received the sale consideration has nothing to lose by holding possession of the allotted flat except that it would be required to maintain the apartment which it would be legally entitled to claim common maintenance charges from an allottee after the expiry of statutory period of 2 months after offer of possession as per the provisions of section 19(10) of the Act, 2016.
 Therefore, the holding charges will not be payable to the developer.
-Even in a case where the possession has been delayed on account of the allottee having not paid the entire sale consideration, the developer shall not be entitled to claim any holding charges though it would be entitled to interest for the period the payment is delayed at the prescribed rate.

-Relief sought by the complainant - Direct the respondent to pay interest for the alleged delayed possession to the complainant along with possession.

-32. In the present complaint, the complainants intend to continue with the project and is seeking delay possession charges as provided under the proviso to section 18(1) of the Act.
+Even in a case where the possession has been delayed on account of the allottee having not paid the entire sale consideration, the developer shall not be entitled to claim any holding charges though it would be entitled to interest for the period the payments were delayed at the prescribed rate. - F. Findings on the relief sought by the complainants. - Relief sought by the complainants: Direct the respondent to deposit/pay amount for delay in possession. - 30.
+In the present complaint, the complainants intend to continue with the project and is seeking delay possession charges as provided under the proviso to section 18(1) of the Act.
 Sec.
 18(1) proviso reads as under.

-Section 18: - Return of amount and compensation
+"Section 18: - Return of amount and compensation